kuyawa/PoloniexSwift/Readme.md

 # POLONIEX SWIFT

-PoloniexSwift is a wrapper for all API calls offered by Poloniex to access your crypto account.
-It has all public and trading methods some of which require your secret key and a hash of the information sent using your secret code.
+PoloniexSwift is a wrapper for all API calls offered by Poloniex to access market data and your crypto account.
+It has all public and trading methods some of which require your secret key and a hash of the request.
 Be careful not to store your secret info in your code.

 Link to Poloniex API: [https://poloniex.com/support/api/](https://poloniex.com/support/api/)